dcooney/instant-images/README.txt

 == Description ==

-Instantly upload photos from Unsplash to your website all without leaving WordPress!
+Instantly upload photos from Unsplash to your website without leaving WordPress!

 **Instant Images** is the fastest and easiest way to upload high quality FREE photos from [unsplash.com](http://unsplash.com) directly to your media library.